-Fuses are typically made for single time use.
-In other words, once it shuts a device down it must be replaced.
-You can get over-current protection from a variety of sources such as circuit breakers, switches, and relays.
-Each type of equipment has variations in ratings, service requirements and costs.
+Overcurrent protection comes from a variety of sources, such as circuit breakers, switches, and relays.
+Each type of equipment has variations in ratings, service requirements, and costs.
 Fuses are typically the most economical means for providing automatic high-voltage current protection against a single over-current failure.

-Fuses are part of electrical systems in cars, trucks, boats, motorcycles and other types of vehicles.
-These fuses function to stop electricity from flowing to a particular component of the system by creating an open circuit as a result of an unsafe electrical condition.
-In the utility industry, you will find fuses used in distribution transformers, cables, capacitor banks and other equipment from damaging over currents.
-Fuses are utilized in such a way that the disconnect will occur before damage can harm your systems.
-Fuses are used quite a bit in high voltage electrical networks in order to protect the electrical equipment in the network from damage caused by surges through the system.
+Fuses are part of electrical systems in cars, trucks, boats, motorcycles, and other types of vehicles.
+These fuses function to stop electricity from flowing to a particular component of the system.
+They create an open circuit in response to an unsafe electrical condition.
+In the utility industry, fuses are found in distribution transformers, cables, capacitor banks, and other equipment, from damaging overcurrents.
+Fuses operate in such a way, that the disconnect will occur before damage can harm an electrical system.
+They are used quite a bit in high voltage electrical networks, protecting the electrical equipment in the network, from damage caused by surges through the system.

 There are many types of fuses, we have listed a few below: